dennisXZX/web-developer-notes/Git.md

 `git checkout branchName` to switch to a branch.

-`git checkout -b branchName` to create and switch to newly created branch.
+`git checkout -b branchName` to create and switch to the newly created branch.

 `git checkout -b branchName SHA` to create a branch based on a commit.